-A photo collection of Mighty Girls honoring the women who fought for our right to vote.
+A photo collection of Mighty Girls who honored the suffragists who fought for women's right to vote this Halloween!

 As these Mighty Girls remind us, now is the time to honor their sacrifice and cast your ballot on Election Day.
 After all, while these girls are honoring the past struggle, full of all the blood, sweat, and tears it took to win the vote, they also represent our future.
 We vote not just for us, but for them: to create a more just and peaceful world in which they have hope and opportunity, and where their passions and talents can find expression wherever their dreams take them.

 "After studying about how women were finally given the right to vote 100 years ago, these young women created their own Halloween costumes to honor these courageous women!"

 Vote for My Future

 "100 years ago women won the right to vote.
 No more than ever we need to fight for all human's rights!"

 Votes for Women!

 "5 year old Navy first learned about Susan B Anthony a couple months ago and was instantly set on dressing up as the historical icon for Halloween."

 "'Our daughters' daughters will adore us, and they'll sing in grateful chorus: Well done!
 Well done, Sister Suffragette!'"
 Last summer, Wendy (age 5) and Ada (age 2) fell in love with the suffragette song from Mary Poppins.
 Wendy's eyes became very wide the day I explained that 100 years ago, women couldn't vote in our country.
 When I suggested that they could be suffragettes for Halloween, they were all in.
 I get a little teary to think that we actually ARE the daughters' daughters, singing 'Well done!' to all those brave women who fought for our simple, basic right to vote."